rpietro/planout_edx/planout_edx.md

 ![edX Architecture](./img/modeloer.png "Partial Entity Relationship Diagram" )

 In order to create the integration between Open edX and PlanOut, and make possible to load designs created by third-party software.
-We have added the following entities: <!-- modifiquei aqui adicionei load designs -->
+We have added the following entities:

 <!-- might transform below into a table -->

 * ExperimentDefinition: the primary entity, where an experiment is identified in Open edX.
 For each time period in a course, the instructor can create an entry in this table.
-* OpcoesExperiment: <!-- Jacinto, seria melhor chamar de options ao invés de experimento --> stores address which will be used to recover sections in the experiment.
+* OptionsExperiment: stores address which will be used to recover sections in the experiment.
 Each entry in this entity represent an experimental arm.
 * StrategyRandomization: this entity allows the instructor to define a design through a PlanOut script or use the operators during the randomization process.
 When creating a randomized experiment, the default is UniformChoice.
 In our current version, the instructor can only define a single experimental design for the entire course, this been made through an operator, script or design. <!-- Jacinto, o que é um operator? o que é um design? acho que essas coisas precisam ser definidas  --> As a consequece, individual students will only be in a single arm across all experiments.
 * UserChoiceExperiment: this entity defines which arm was allocated during randomization, by inserting an entry that is defined under Design in StrategyRandomization.
 This entity ensures that, at a later moment, users might recover and use the content of the Arm where they have been allocated.
 * AnonyMousPost: this entity stores the unique identifier for the comment as well as the user, which allows for the identificatio of an anonymous post.
 This feature allows that, for example, group users only have access to posts made within their own group.
 * GroupsCluster -- cada registro desta entidade descreve um grupo criado para Cluster Trials.
 Um aluno pertencerá a um determinado grupo se preencher todos os requisitos definidos pelo professor.
 Cada grupo, pode usar até 5 critérios distintos, dos quais incluem: gender, age, level of education, country and city.
 Os critérios são armazenados no formato JSON, o que permite, de forma fácil, a recuperação do que foi definido para cada grupo.